chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

     - 0.0921mm2 for stdcell
     - 0.0220mm2 for ram area for 57.38 KB memory.

 - The design is converging today at 600MHz at low, med & high voltage corners.
+(We have noticed the design converging to 1 GHz on a latest process node.)

 ### Memory requirement